johnlunney/go-cheat-sheet/README.md

   Height float64
 }

-//Declaring and initializing a struct a := new(Person) b := Person{ Name:"John", Age:52, Weight:160.3, Height: 72.0}
+// Declaring and initializing a struct a := new(Person)
+b := Person{ Name:"John", Age:52, Weight:160.3, Height: 72.0}
 c := Person{ "James", 45, 174, 65.5}
 d := Person{ Name:"Jim"}
 e := Person{}

-//Accessing the fields in a struct a.Name = "Cormoran" a.Weight = 200
+// Accessing the fields in a struct a.Name = "Cormoran" a.Weight = 200